-Tess Vickery, from Australia, is the recipient of the International Society for Animal Rights Helen Jones Memorial Scholarship.
+Tess Vickery is the first Animal Law LLM graduate from Australia, and a recipient of the International Society for Animal Rights Helen Jones Memorial Scholarship.

 Tess graduated from Macquarie University with a Bachelor of Arts and Bachelor of Laws (First Class Honors) in 2012.